Vice admiral (United States): U.S. Coast Guard

 By statute, no more than five vice admiral positions may exist in the Coast Guard and, if there are five, one must be the chief of staff of the Coast Guard.

 U.S. Public Health Service Commissioned Corps

 By statute, the only U.S. Public Health Service Commissioned Corps officer who holds the rank of vice admiral is the officer serving as Surgeon General of the United States.

-NOAA Corps
+NOAA Commissioned Officer Corps

 Although the rank of vice admiral exists in the NOAA Corps, its use is rare.
-Only two officers of the NOAA Corps or its ancestor organizations have reached the rank of vice admiral.
+Only three officers of the NOAA Corps or its ancestor organizations have reached the rank of vice admiral.

+U.S. Maritime Service

+While the Maritime Service has not been structurally organized since 1954, remnants of the service still commission officers for federal uniformed service, under the authority of the secretary of transportation and the president, to serve as administrators and instructors at the U.S. Merchant Marine Academy.
+Occasionally, the superintendent of the academy is appointed to the rank vice admiral due to their longevity in the position, or for prior military experience.

 Appointment and tour length

 The three-star grade goes hand-in-hand with the position or office it is linked to, so the rank is temporary.
 Officers may only achieve three-star grade if they are appointed to positions that require the officer to hold such a rank.
 Their rank expires with the expiration of their term of office, which is usually set by statute.
 Vice admirals are nominated for appointment by the President from any eligible officers holding the rank of rear admiral (lower half) or above, who also meet the requirements for the position, under the advice or suggestion of the Secretary of Defense, the applicable service secretary, or the Chairman of the Joint Chiefs of Staff.
 The nominee must be confirmed via majority vote by the Senate before the appointee can take office and thus assume the rank.
 The standard tour length for most vice admiral positions is three years but some are set four or more years by statute.

 Extensions of the standard tour length can be approved, within statutory limits, by their respective service secretaries, the Secretary of Defense, the President or Congress but these are rare, as they block other officers from being promoted.
 Some statutory limits under the U.S. Code can be waived in times of national emergency or war.
 Three-star ranks may also be given by act of Congress but this is extremely rare.